 Previous studies concluded that endocannabinoid receptors are “up-regulated” in dogs with atopic dermatitis (skin allergies), which suggests they can respond to this inﬂammatory condition by producing chemical substances that can reduce inﬂammation–the major cause of the symptoms of allergies.

 But just like other herbal medicines, CBD may not have an immediate, instantaneous effect on this condition.
 By using a daily CBD phytonutrient supplement it’s possible to suppress or at least moderate the agonizing effects of chronic inflammation for animals who suffer from skin inflammation “hot-spots” and allergic dermatitis.

 Better still, the positive effects of CBD for dogs extend well beyond the physical care of your pet.
-Full spectrum CBD oil is a safe, holistic pet food supplement that can also improve mental, emotional and behavioral related canine issues like noise phobias and Seperation Anxiety as well as musculo-skeletal & mobility problems like osteoarthritis.
+Full spectrum CBD oil is a safe, holistic pet food supplement that can also improve mental, emotional and behavioral related canine issues like noise phobias and Separation Anxiety as well as Musculo-skeletal & mobility problems like osteoarthritis.

 Curtis has been passionate about the health and welfare of animals since his first dog rescue.

 After studying Sports Medicine & Biology at the University of Oregon, Curtis went on to excel in a career of Clinical Nutrition, later owning a health care supplement company serving private-practice physicians.

 Known for his expansive knowledge of natural health and alternative medicine, Curtis believes that natural plant-based therapies can be applied to veterinary animal care which led him to study the science of Cannabinoid Medicine.
 His expertise in Functional Medicine led him to formulate a unique hemp-based canine care product, Canine Support Formula, fulfilling a dream to combine natural pet-care strategies with the new therapeutic potential of medical cannabis.